bo-rc/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 #### 1. Choose five German traffic signs found on the web and provide them in the report.
 For each image, discuss what quality or qualities might be difficult to classify.

-Here are the random traffic signs that I found on the web:
+Here are 8 random traffic signs that I downloaded from the web:

 ![1](signs_from_web/1.jpg)
 ![2](signs_from_web/4.jpg)